Skip to main content

 Does my Utah corporation need a DBA?

 Lots of Utah corporations operate under a a DBA because gives them more freedom for franchising and branding.
 If you’d like to register a DBA, select our Trade Name Service inside your account after signing up for our business formation service.
-We will register your corporation’s DBA for $122.
+We will register your corporation’s DBA for $125 plus state fees.

 Does Utah Require a Business License?